ryan-neil/ryanjneil.com/README.md

 </p>

 ## Introduction
 This is the repo for my personal portfolio.
 The portfolio was built with plain HTML, CSS and JavaScripts.
-No libraries.
+Deployed on [Netlify](https://www.netlify.com/).

 [View the live site >>](https://www.josephskycrest.com/)